Commodore 1541: Successors

 The Commodore 1570 is an upgrade from the 1541 for use with the Commodore 128, available in Europe.
 It offers MFM capability for accessing CP/M disks, improved speed, and somewhat quieter operation, but was only manufactured until Commodore got its production lines going with the 1571, the double-sided drive.
 Finally, the small, external-power-supply-based, MFM-based Commodore 1581 3½-inch drive was made, giving 800 KB access to the C128 and C64.

 Design

 Hardware

 The 1541 does not have DIP switches to change the device number.
 If a user adds more than one drive to a system, the user has to cut a trace in the circuit board to permanently change the drive's device number, or hand-wire an external switch to allow it to be changed externally.
 It is also possible to change the drive number via a software command, which is temporary and would be erased as soon as the drive was powered off.

-1541 drives at power up always default to device #8.
-If multiple drives in a chain are used, then the startup procedure is to power on the first drive in the chain, alter its device number via a software command to the highest number in the chain (if three drives were used, then the first drive in the chain would be set to device #10), then power on the next drive, alter its device number to the next lowest, and repeat the procedure until the final drive at the end of the chain was powered on and left as device #8.

 Unlike the Apple II, where support for two drives is normal, it is relatively uncommon for Commodore software to support this setup, and the CBM DOS copy file command is not able to copy files between drives – a third party copy utility is necessary.

-The pre-II 1541s also have an internal power source, which generates a lot of heat.
-The heat generation was a frequent source of humour.
-For example, Compute! stated in 1988 that "Commodore 64s used to be a favorite with amateur and professional chefs since they could compute and cook on top of their 1500-series disk drives at the same time".
-A series of humorous tips in MikroBitti in 1989 said "When programming late, coffee and kebab keep nicely warm on top of the 1541."
-The MikroBitti review of the 1541-II said that its external power source "should end the jokes about toasters".
+The pre-II 1541s also have an internal power supply, which generates a lot of heat.